 Alternatively, we can describe an $A_\infty$-algebra by its suspension.
-In this convention there is no negative sign appears.
+In this convention, no negative signs appear.
 Let $SA$ be a graded vector space such that $(SA)^i=A^{i+1}$.
-Set $s:A\to SA$ be the canonical map of degree -1.
+Set $s:A\to SA$, the canonical map of degree -1.
 Then we can define a family of maps $b_n:(SA)^{\otimes n}\to SA$ corresponding to $m_n$ by